Foxxy007/Nim-Math-Game/README.md

 # Nim Math Game
  This is a repository that contains the Java implementation of Nim.
-Nim is a mathematical game.\\
- To execute this file download the repo. and then execute the following command
+Nim is a mathematical game.\n To execute this file download the repo. and then execute the following command
  ```
  java Nim.java